Intimate-Partner Violence and Stalking Typologies

 Last updated:

-Intimate-partner violence (IPV) and stalking look deceptively simple from the outside: one person harms or pursues another.
-They are not.
-A husband who threatens his wife during a custody dispute, a man who follows an ex-partner across cities for two years, and a teenager who floods a classmate with unwanted messages occupy the same statutory space in most jurisdictions.
-Clinically and behaviourally, they are very different populations with different offender profiles, escalation trajectories, and responses to intervention.
+Intimate-partner violence (IPV) and stalking share statutory space in most jurisdictions while encompassing populations that differ sharply in offender profile, escalation trajectory, and response to intervention.
+A husband who threatens his wife during a custody dispute, a man who follows an ex-partner across cities for two years, and a teenager who floods a classmate with unwanted messages may each meet the legal threshold for the same offence; clinically and behaviourally, they require different assessments and different management.

 This topic applies a trauma-informed frame throughout.
 IPV and stalking victimisation carries severe and durable psychological consequences, including complex PTSD, depression, and occupational and social disruption.
+The SARA instrument for IPV risk assessment used in forensic mental health and criminal courts is detailed in the structured risk assessment topic.

 Amy Holtzworth-Munroe and Gregory Stuart's 1994 Psychological Bulletin review coded prior typological literature along three dimensions: severity and generality of violence, psychopathology and comorbid personality disorder, and attitudes toward women.
 Three subtypes emerged.